hariseldon99/python_workshop/README.md

 You can run these python codes by installing the requisite software in your computer, or online through [Google Colab](https://colab.research.google.com/).

-1. **Suggested:** In case you cannot install Python locally on your computer, you may run the codes through [Google Colab](https://colab.research.google.com/) by clicking on the links to the jupyter notebooks below, then clicking on the "Open in Colab" button at the top of the notebook.
-This will work on any computer, mobile or tablet that has internet access and a standard web browser like Google Chrome, Microsoft Edge, Firefox or whatever.
-However, these codes will run on colab servers, rather than locally on your computer.
-This is usually not a problem, although the servers might be slow.
+1. **Suggested:** If you can't install Python locally, you can run the codes through [Google Colab](https://colab.research.google.com/) by clicking on the links to the jupyter notebooks below and then hitting "Open in Colab" at the top.
+This works on any computer, smartphone, or tablet with internet connectivity and a web browser like Chrome, Edge, Firefox, etc. These scripts will execute on colab servers, not your machine.
+Although servers may be slow, this is usually not a problem.

 2. In order to run these programs locally in your computer (instead of Google Colab), perform the following steps.